 City Manager Lowenthal stated that staff report provides the background and the accomplishments of the commission.
 She also wanted to thank the commissioners for allowing her and Mr. De-Anda Scaia to attend the meeting and participate in the discussion.
 Mrs. Lowenthal stated that the meetings are not the only opportunity for the commissioners to work with stakeholders.
-She depends on Mrs. Villanueva to explain the commission and the work that the commission completes.
+She depends on Mrs. Villanueva to explain the commission's deliverables and provide dynamic feedback.
+She does not feel disconnected from the commission and the work that the commission completes.